What Is Muck Diving? Why You Should Try, Top Spots and Tips

 Cozy and exclusive Solitude Acacia Resort behind a shady acacia tree with visitors on the balcony and beach bench

 Located in Anilao, the Philippines, Solitude Acacia Resort is the perfect starting point to explore the region’s muck sites.
-This site is home to several endemic species as well as famous diving site, so you can enjoy both muck and recreational diving.
-This resort also provides underwater photography workshop to help you hone your skills before diving into the water!
+This site is home to several endemic species and famous diving sites, so you can enjoy both muck and recreational diving.
+This resort also provides underwater photography workshops to help you hone your skills before diving into the water!

 Ready to start your muck dive journey?
 What are you waiting for?
 Book your next diving adventure with us here today!